Evangelicalism: Christian fundamentalism

-Christian fundamentalism has been called a subset or "subspecies" of Evangelicalism.
+Christian fundamentalism has been called a subset or "subspecies" of evangelicalism.
 Fundamentalism regards biblical literalism, the virgin birth of Jesus, penal substitutionary atonement, the literal resurrection of Christ, and the Second Coming of Christ as fundamental Christian doctrines.

 Fundamentalism arose among evangelicals in the 1920s—primarily as an American phenomenon, but with counterparts in Britain and British Empire—to combat modernist or liberal theology in mainline Protestant churches.
 Failing to reform the mainline churches, fundamentalists separated from them and established their own churches, refusing to participate in ecumenical organizations (such as the National Council of Churches, founded in 1950), and making separatism (rigid separation from nonfundamentalist churches and their culture) a true test of faith.
-Most fundamentalists are Baptists and dispensationalist or Pentecostals and Charismatics.
+Most fundamentalists are Baptists and dispensationalist.
 Great emphasis is placed on the literal interpretation of the Bible as the primary method of Bible study as well as the biblical inerrancy and the infallibility of their interpretation.